yidlhu/blockchaindemo/README.md

-# How to use hfc with the IBM Bluemix Blockchain beta service
+# How to deploy blockchain demo into local docker environment

-The goal is to run [helloblockchain.js](https://github.com/ratnakar-asara/Node-Sample/blob/master/helloblockchain.js) sample program, which will deploy example02 chaincode and query/invoke it.
+The goal is to deploy blockchain demo on local blockchain docker images.
+It is a blockchain demo for 2017 innovation day training.

 1. Find your project folder, e.g. /Users/Documents/Blockchain@Local, then run the command: 'unzip fabric_images_v0.6.tar.zip'  to extract fabric images